nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 Need to figure out how to save game state and that should be accessible to all Actors

+##### Team Member Name:
+Suhas Hunsimar

+##### What I did since the last weekly scrum:
+* Understood the sample code for the initial start
+* Identified state pattern implementation for the project

+##### What I plan to do in this week:
+* Implement the State pattern in the project
+* Manage the project board
+* Improve wireframes for the project as the story line

+##### What blockers do I have:
+* Require the mouse click function to work so as to pause and unpause the game

 #### XP Core Values
 For this sprint we already have a basic working game.
 So for enhancing each component we assigned parts to each member.
 We gave everyone time play with their part of the code and come up with unique features(Eg, Laser).
 For this we have focused on “Courage” so that we can develop  out of box functionality.